hafybufya/compoundInterestCalculator/README.md

 Python modules required:

-* pytest - Running unit tests.
+* pytest - running unit tests.

 You can install required packages with: